 What are the differences between a contractor roof warranty and a manufacturer roof warranty?

 This one is pretty simple.
 One comes from the roofing company that installed the roof and one comes from the manufacturer of the roofing materials.

 Manufacturer warranties differ – some cover only the material while others cover the whole system.
 Most manufacturer warranties also require the contractor to perform warranted repairs for the first few years after they install the roof.

 Contractor roof warranties usually don’t cover materials and only cover the actual workmanship.

-Material Only Warranties typically has a lower cost than a full system warranty but will only cover manufacturing defects and premature deterioration for the term of the warranty.
-Material only warranties cover the roof membrane and not other accessories such as flashings, adhesives, metal edge, etc
+Material Only Warranties typically have a lower cost than a full system warranty but will only cover manufacturing defects and premature deterioration for the term of the warranty.
+Material-only warranties cover the roof membrane and not other accessories such as flashings, adhesives, metal edge, etc.

-Full System Warranties usually cover not only the material, but also manufacturer approved flashings, accessories and metal work used in the original installation.
-They typically cover full cost, labor included, for any roof leak repairs within the warranty terms and conditions.
+Full System Warranties usually cover not only the material but also manufacturer-approved flashings, accessories, and metalwork used in the original installation.
+They typically cover the full cost, labor included, for any roof leak repairs within the warranty terms and conditions.
 Again, this type of warranty might not cover installation errors.

 Again, this depends on the actual type of warranty you have.
 You could be surprised by what you are or are not covered for.
 That’s why it’s so critical to know what the roof warranty will cover before you invest in a new roof system.
 Always read the fine print and exceptions.

 Be aware that certain warranty coverage extras such as puncture coverage or high wind coverage require certain roof materials or installation methods which may impact the cost of the roof installation itself.